AliJalalifar/Character_Animation/README.md

 # What is This
-this is a simple re-implementation of the paper "A Deep Learning Framework for Character Motion Synthesis and Editing"(1).
+This is a simple re-implementation of the paper "A Deep Learning Framework for Character Motion Synthesis and Editing"(1).
 Only Sections 5 and 6 are re-implemented.

 # Demo